rushi-k12/SE_Project/README.md

 ### Frontend
 - **React.js**: For a modular, component-based user interface.
 - **React Router**: Enables seamless navigation between sections without page reloads.
-- **Chart.js**: Used to create interactive and visually appealing data visualizations for the dashboard.

 ### Backend
 - **Node.js and Express.js**: For server-side operations and API creation.